 Her research partners include the Centre for Developmental Neurobiology (King’s College, London), Swarm Awareness Project (The University of Sheffield) and Centre for the Study of the Senses (University of London).

-Her current project, CONSCIOUS, is a multi-platform project bringing together the diverse, subjective perspectives of scientists and ordinary people, whose stories unwrap layers of thinking and preconceptions about individual and collective consciousness.
-CONSCIOUS is funded by Arts Council of England, with commissions from Somerset Art Works, Science Gallery Rotterdam, Bluecoat and supported by Film London.
+Her multi-platform project, CONSCIOUS, will launch this spring at The Bluecoat (Liverpool) and Danielle Arnaud Gallery (London).
+CONSCIOUS brings together the diverse, subjective perspectives of scientists and ordinary people, whose stories unwrap layers of thinking and preconceptions about individual and collective consciousness.
+CONSCIOUS is funded by Arts Council of England, with commissions from Somerset Art Works, Science Gallery Rotterdam, The Bluecoat and supported by Film London.

 Chan has filmed in diverse locations and sites including contested sacred sites in the Middle East; Senate House Library in London; Hagia Sofia in Istanbul; and rammed earth roundhouses in Yunnan province associated with her Hakka heritage in China.